vanzasetia/designo-multi-page-website/docs/README.md

 It is worth knowing that `bg-pattern-design-pages-intro-tablet.svg` is the same background pattern as `bg-pattern-intro-web.svg`.
 The site uses the `bg-pattern-intro-web.svg` as the main background pattern for the web design card while using the other one as the default background pattern of the card (`.champion__card`).

+The screenshots are not the representing the actual look of the site.
+So, see the website to know the look of the site.

 ## References

 ### Web Documentation